Plecostomus (Pelco) Care Guide: Species, Tank Setup, Tank Size, and Breeding

 Golden nugget pleco catfish Plecostomus

-There are over 150 pleco species or different types of plecos, as we discussed above.
+As discussed above, there are over 150 pleco species or different types of plecos.
 Some of them are quite aggressive and are not meant to be kept in the aquarium.
 But some species are perfect to be kept in the aquarium.
 Common types of pleco species are as follows –

 • Royal Plecostomus (Panaque nigrolineatus)